-Keeping a diary of activities is interesting, at least at first.
-It allows us to write down activities (walks, nosework games, places to explore, self-help games, …), but also the reactions of our dogs (excited, serene, hesitant, fearful, responsive, …).
+Keeping a diary of activities is interesting, at least initially.
+It allows us to note the activities we offer (walks, search games, places to explore, resourcefulness games,…), but also the reactions of our dogs (excited, relaxed, hesitant, fearful, reactive,…).

-We can check can keep track, on one hand that activities are varied (different places for walks, encounters with strangers, variations of games and hiding places, …) and on the other hand, that the evolution of our dog is respected (he is not jaded / he is able to manage the progression of difficulties).
+We can check on the one hand that the activities are varied (different places to walk, meeting strangers, variations of games and hiding places,…) and on the other hand that the development of our dog is taken into account (he has not become bored/he can manage the progression of the difficulties).

-- observe and analyze with all his senses,
+- observe and analyse with all his senses,

 - take initiatives and decisions,